Welcome to the website of the finest running club in Scottish academia: Edinburgh University Hare and Hounds, affectionately known as the Haries!

 Established in 1890, we are the University’s cross country, hill, road and long-distance running club.
-We like to think of it as a place where runners of all abilities can meet up, run and have a few beers (or diet cokes) together.
+We like to think of it as a place where runners of any and all abilities can meet up, run, and socialise together.

 We aim to be an inclusive club, and encourage people of all abilities to join in, including those with disabilities.
 If you have a disability and are interested in running with us, please get in contact with the captains and we can discuss how best to accommodate and welcome you into the club’s activities.
 If you need any information about our club in an alternative format, just ask the webmaster and they will do their best to help you.
 Scottish Disability Sport also have a wealth of information about taking part in sports with a disability.